 Still, there’s hope.
 Start with lifestyle adjustments, from clearing up your calendars to making the hours before bedtime more low-key.
 Little hacks like leaving his bedroom door slightly open or giving him one of your items to sleep with can also convince him to fall asleep.

 And finally, experiment with naps and avoid those that are too close to bedtime, or perhaps drop one altogether.

-Above all, don’t feel like you’re stuck giving in to sleep habits you’d rather not continue, such as letting him sleep in your bed or staying in his room until he falls asleep.
+Above all, don’t give in to sleep habits you’d rather not continue, like letting him sleep in your bed or staying in his room until he falls asleep.
 They can come in useful when you’ve just about had it, but relying on these habits in the long-term will only cement them further.

-Rest assured, your toddler will go back to sleeping well once again and be the good sleeper he always was.
+Rest assured, he will go back to sleeping well once again and be the good sleeper he always was.

 p.s.
 Check out Sleep Like a Tiger by Mary Logue to help your resistant child finally take to going to bed:

 Get more tips: